DxKNigHt69/ZerothTempsamdx/README.md

 * Provides VectorDrawables for use as waypoint map-markers and map pins to mark out the beginning and end of journeys, intermediate stops and lines.

 ## Simple and easy to understand Main Activity
-* An easy way to understand how to piece together a Main Activity with a Main Fragment and a MainViewModel to
+* An easy way to understand how to piece together a Main Activity with a Main Fragment and a MainViewModel to handle queries to the API.

-## Get in touch
+# Get in touch
 Get in touch with us on Support@whereismytransport.com for feature suggestions.

 # License